codatio/bookkeeper-ts/README.md

 These have some detail in, but there is an expectation that you will have a conversation with the 'product owner' about some details for the functionality and implementation.

-As you can see from the skeleton provided, you'll be asked to build a small React Typescript SPA .
+As you can see from the skeleton provided, you'll be asked to build a small React Typescript SPA.
 This application will make use of an existing API for creating and viewing invoices and payments.

 ## Assessment